Ohio State not “the very best” in racial diversity, continues to improve

 “It was important for me to work with my male students, my white, male students — people who had never engaged with a female professor or a professor of color,” said Cox, who was named chair in 2015.

 Cox wasn’t just imagining things.
 She is right.
-According to Ohio State official faculty statistics, black professors represented 3.9 percent of the total main campus faculty population in 2014, the most recent year faculty demographic information was made available to The Lantern during the investigation.
-The percentage within the engineering department was minuscule: .005 percent.
-And black women were totally absent.
+According to Ohio State official faculty statistics, the percentage within the engineering department was minuscule: .005 percent.
+And black women were totally absent in 2014, the most recent year faculty demographic information was made available to The Lantern during the investigation.

 The lack of diversity among Ohio State professors is not limited to her field.
 It is present in many academic disciplines, and begs the question, “Who should the faculty and students represent?”